 There are several main components to depression treatment:

-At Amatus Recovery Centers, we provide a comprehensive program for depression treatment designed to offer individualized therapy.
-Even if you’re unsure if therapy is the right choice, a consultation can help make that decision.
+At Amatus Recovery Centers, we provide a comprehensive program for depression and substance use disorder.
+Many addictive drugs appear to relieve symptoms when they are actually causing harm.
+If you’re unsure whether therapy is the right choice, a psychological consultation can help you make that decision.
 Our treatment options available include:

 - Drug and alcohol detox